Navigating Gigapixel Pathology Images with Large Multimodal Models: Introduction

-To evaluate GIANT, we introduce \textbf{MultiPathQA}, a benchmark spanning five clinical challenges and 934 questions over 868 unique WSIs.
-MultiPathQA evaluates a spectrum of capabilities, from basic organ identification and organ-cancer classification to cancer staging.
-This includes \textbf{ExpertVQA}, a benchmark of 128 questions that were manually written by two practicing pathologists; These expert-crafted questions mirror the workflow of human pathologists, testing the model’s ability to integrate contextual and multi-scale information.
-Additionally, we conducted a pathologist evaluation of GIANT’s reasoning traces to better understand key failure modes and the coherence of the model's explanations with its prediction.
+To systematically evaluate model capabilities in pathology question answering, we introduce \textbf{MultiPathQA}, a benchmark spanning five clinical challenges and 934 questions across 868 unique WSIs.
+MultiPathQA evaluates a spectrum of tasks, from basic organ identification and organ-cancer classification to cancer staging.
+The benchmark combines several evaluation tasks with a newly-developed dataset called \textbf{ExpertVQA}, a collection of 128 questions manually created by two practicing pathologists.
+These expert-authored questions mirror the workflow of human pathologists, testing the model’s ability to integrate contextual and multi-scale information in real-world settings.

-Using MultiPathQA, we find that GPT-5 with GIANT substantially outperforms prior baselines and approaches or surpasses the performance of specialist pathology chat models across multiple diagnostic tasks.
-We find that the performance of GIANT scales with the number of iterations, increasing substantially for the most challenging tasks such as cancer diagnosis.
-In our pathologist evaluation, we find that the model selects diagnostically relevant regions, but often fails to link visual findings to the correct diagnosis.

-Next, we compare general-purpose models to pathology foundation models trained on hundreds of thousands of images.
-On our benchmark, we find that zero-shot vision-language pathology models excel at narrow classification tasks such as organ and cancer type, but struggle with question-answering tasks.
-On the other hand, existing WSI chat models trained on pathology image-text pairs fail to answer questions that differ significantly from this training data.
-While foundation models are superior on tasks they are trained for, we find that GIANT shows consistent performance across benchmarks, even outperforming both models on unseen questions written by practicing pathologists.

-\textbf{Overall, our contributions are as follows:} \begin{itemize} \item \textbf{GIANT}, an agent-based framework that enables LMMs to iteratively pan, zoom, and reason across WSIs for zero-shot pathology analysis.
-GIANT surpasses prior baseline methods and even rivals specialist pathology models on some tasks. \item \textbf{MultiPathQA}, a new benchmark for visual question answering over WSIs, spanning five diagnostic challenges and 934 questions.
-This includes the first pathologist-generated WSI question-answering benchmark.
-We release this benchmark publicly on HuggingFace to support future model development and benchmarking. \item \textbf{An attending pathologist evaluation} assessing reasoning quality, region localization, and diagnostic interpretability for the agent. \end{itemize}
+Using MultiPathQA, we find that existing pathology-trained WSI chat systems often fail to generalize outside of their training data.
+This leads to broad underperformance on diverse pathology tasks.
+We find that GIANT, using GPT-5 as the backbone, substantially outperforms specialist chat models.

+We conduct ablation studies including (1) text-only experiments to measure if our system improves visual reasoning beyond the text, and (2) pathologist experiments to measure the quality of GIANT-chosen navigation strategies.

+Overall, our key contributions are: \begin{enumerate} \item \textbf{GIANT:} a simple agentic framework that enables training-free visual question answering over gigapixel pathology images.
+In contrast to prior work, GIANT does not require separate, trained navigation models but navigates the slide to find regions relevant to the prompt with the LMM in the loop.

+\item \textbf{MultiPathQA:} a comprehensive benchmark of 934 pathology questions across 868 WSIs, including ExpertVQA, a new pathologist-created benchmark designed to reflect diagnostic reasoning.